Gulshan-e-Iqbal Park

 The Gulshan-e-Iqbal Park (گلشن-اقبال پارک) is a large park and recreational space in Lahore, Pakistan.
 With an area of over 67 acre, the park is one of the largest in the city.
 It is situated in the suburban locality of Allama Iqbal Town.
 The name Gulshan-e-Iqbal is literally translated as "the garden of Iqbal," referring to Iqbal, the national poet of Pakistan.
-It has many recreational rides for children and adults making it a popular venue for families.
+It has many recreational rides for children and adults making it a popular venue for families, especially on weekends and other holidays.
 It also features a vast artificial lake and a mini-zoo.

 The park had some issues regarding security.
 The park is well maintained by the local council, with new playing areas and rides being added recently due to increased public interest.